witchessabath/mkdocs/docs/Docker.md

 The entity can be found in the Web UI (host:8123) under **Settings > Devices & Services > Entities** and should already appear on your dashboard with buttons for turning the remote computer off or on.
 !!! note
     When naming the config file, make sure it's called **configuration.yaml**.
 I created it as a .yml file first and the configuration could not be applied.
+    I found this out by using the very handy `docker exec <home_assistant_container_name> hass --script check_config` command which troubleshoots the configuration for you.
 ## Homarr
 ![Screenshot](img/dashboard.png)
 *Above: Screenshot of my Homarr Dashboard*